-In December 2006, a young, gifted unmanned vehicles engineer working with CDL Systems named Mark Cuss passed away after a courageous 22 month battle with cancer.
 At the time of his death, Mark was only 27 years old.
-However, during his short time he had made significant accomplishments both in his personal life and in his professional life.
+However, during his short time Mark made significant accomplishments both in his personal life and in his professional life.

-Mark applied the same work ethic he demonstrated on the farm to his school work, especially to the maths and sciences for which he had a particular aptitude.
-His hard work resulted in his winning a placement in the Shad Valley program in 1996 and, the following year, a scholarship to the DeVry Technical Institute in Calgary.
+Mark applied the same work ethic he demonstrated on the farm to his studies, especially in the math and science courses for which he had a particular aptitude.
+His hard work resulted in his winning a placement in the Shad Valley program in 1996; Mark received a scholarship to the DeVry Technical Institute in Calgary in 1997.

 In response to the untimely death of this talented young engineer, a scholarship fund has been established in his name, administered by Unmanned Systems Canada in his memory.

-- Honour the memory of Mark Cuss by encouraging the interest of those in the field of unmanned vehicles and furthering the field to which Mark himself made significant contributions in a short time;
+- Honour the memory of Mark Cuss by encouraging the interest of those in the field of unmanned vehicles and furthering future innovations.

-- Help those interested in unmanned vehicle technology assume the financial burden of post-secondary education;
+- Help those interested in unmanned vehicle technology reduce the financial burden of post-secondary education;

-- Encourage and facilitate students to develop and communicate concepts related to unmanned vehicle technology.
+- Encourage and facilitate students to develop and communicate concepts related to unmanned systems technology.

-The tenure of this scholarship is for one year.
-Should the scholarship not be able to be applied towards tuition during the year in which it was awarded then an application for deferment may be made.
-It will be the decision of the Scholarship Committee whether to allow deferment or to award the scholarship to the second place applicant.
+The tenure of this scholarship is for a period of one year.
+Should the scholarship not be able to be applied towards tuition during the year in which it was awarded, then an application for deferment may be made.
+It will be the decision of USC-STC’s Awards and Honours Committee to allow deferment or to award the scholarship to the second place applicant.

-To qualify as an applicant, each individual must demonstrate the following
+To qualify as an applicant, students must meet the following requirements:

-- Proof of academic accomplishment in the previous school year by maintaining a minimum of 75% average (85% average if the previous year’s enrolment was in a high school or secondary school).
+- Provide proof of academic accomplishment in the previous school year by maintaining a minimum of 75% average (or 85% average if the previous year’s enrolment was in a high school or secondary school).

-- Demonstrate an understanding of the unmanned vehicle industry by writing an essay describing their ‘vision for the unmanned systems industry’ (For details, see below).
+- Demonstrate an understanding of the unmanned systems industry by writing an essay describing their ‘vision for the unmanned systems industry’ (For details, see below).

 To apply for the scholarship, applicants must:

-- Submit transcripts of the previous school year at a recognized Canadian secondary school or university or at a DeVry Institute located within Canada;
+- Submit transcripts of the previous school year from a recognized Canadian high school/secondary school, university or college located within Canada;

-- Submit proof of enrollment in a recognized Canadian University or a DeVry Institute within Canada;
+- Submit proof of enrolment in a recognized Canadian University, college within Canada;

-All applications will be reviewed and considered by a Scholarship Committee appointed by the Board of Unmanned Systems Canada.
-The evaluation process shall treat academic marks, the technical paper and job performance (if applicable) with equal weighting to determine the successful applicant.
+All applications will be reviewed and considered by USC’s Awards Scholarship Committee appointed by the Board of Unmanned Systems Canada.
+The evaluation process shall treat academic marks, the esssay/technical paper and job performance (if applicable) with equal weight to determine the successful applicant.